 You may be wondering why the hell you should listen to me.
 You know what?
 Don’t.
 That’s okay with me.
 I have been known to have pink hair and eat candy all day.
 I’m not exactly a pillar of sanity.

 Look around and develop your own eye for things.
 I believe fashion is supposed to be fun and different.
-Jane’s right, it’s supposed to make you laugh.
+Jane’s right, it’s

 I loved it when Jane said, “I believe in dressing for myself.
 There have been times when my own fashion director has seen my outfit and started laughing, which makes me happy as it means I've achieved that.”